Jack McConnell: Leader of the Opposition

 As Labour was left the second largest party in Holyrood, the SNP was invited first to form a government.
 The Lib Dems turned down a coalition deal with the SNP and Scottish Greens and ruled out a deal with Labour.
 On 16 May 2007, the election to nominate a first minister in the Scottish Parliament was held, with Alex Salmond receiving 49 votes to 46, as the Lib Dems and Conservatives abstained.
 The following day, the SNP officially formed the first nationalist administration of the Scottish Executive and McConnell became Leader of the Opposition.

 On 17 May 2007, McConnell told Salmond he would abstain in a Parliament vote to appoint ministers.
 In his first speech as opposition leader, McConnell listed a series of 'hypocritical' remarks that SNP ministers had made about the Labour administration.

 As Leader of the Opposition in Holyrood, McConnell took part in First Minister's Questions (FMQs).
 In one session of FMQs, he claimed the new SNP administration was making several U-turns on transport policy and its position on student debt and council taxes.

 Resignation as leader

 On 15 August 2007, McConnell announced his intention to resign as Leader of the Labour Party in Scotland.
-In a statement, he said it was his "honour" to serve as leader and empathised the need for Labour to learn lessons following its defeat in May.
+In a statement, he said it was his "honour" to serve as leader and empthasised the need for Labour to learn lessons following its defeat in May.
 Immediately after his resignation, he was nominated by Prime Minister Gordon Brown to succeed Richard Wildash as British High Commissioner to Malawi.
 McConnell was succeeded as leader by Wendy Alexander.